Find out about the VAT liability of insurance transactions and insurance related services.

-The guidance given in section 8 and section 9 should be enough in most circumstances to allow you to determine whether something is or isn’t within the exemption as an insurance related service.
-There’s some areas where the nature of the supply or supplier, or both, could lead to uncertainty and this section gives guidance on some areas where we know difficulty may occur.
+The guidance given in section 8 and section 9 should be enough in most circumstances to allow you to determine whether something is or is not within the exemption as an insurance related service.
+There are some areas where the nature of the supply or supplier, or both, could lead to uncertainty and this section gives guidance on some areas where we know difficulty may occur.

 10.2 Services of P&I Club managers and agents